An Easy Boat Trip Get Away to Culebra for the Day

 Details

 The cost is $125/adult and $105/child (3-11 years old), plus IVU (sales tax) and a $3.00 Natural Resource fee.
-Includes lunch, Piña Colada, Rum Punch, sodas, water, iced tea and juices.
-Beer may be available for additional fee.
+Includes lunch, Piña Colada, Rum Punch, sodas, water, iced tea and juices and Beer.
 They can also provide transportation from some hotels in the SJ area for an additional fee.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.